elisa-aleman/EntropyBasedSVM/README.md

 * __ProjectPaths:__ Paths to folders inside the project, such as "data", "logs", etc. for organization.

 * __UsefulMethods:__ A few methods I use constantly

+* __Best_SVM_selection:__ I use this constantly to compare different SVM parameters and choose the best, so I made it more accessible to import